 - Home Price: $442,192 median purchase price; $1,156 median monthly rent

-- Crime Rate: Safer than 78% of California cities
+- Crime Rate: Safer than 88% of Sacramento neighborhoods

 Whether you’re moving to Sacramento in search of higher education, somewhere to start your career, or just a fun place to live, East Sacramento has what you’re looking for!
 Students living in East Sacramento can attend Sacramento State University, and job seekers will find opportunities within East Sacramento itself or within the ten-minute drive into Downtown Sac.
 Singles and young professionals will also love this Sacramento neighborhood for its diverse dining scene, beautiful natural views, and stunning Colonial homes.